OpenMSCP/mscp-sdk/README.md

 This project consists of three main components:

-1. **Solana Program** (built with Anchor framework) - The on-chain program responsible for profile management, posting, and messaging.
+1. **Solana Program** (`openmscp/`) - The on-chain program built with Anchor framework, responsible for profile management, posting, and messaging.
-2. **JavaScript/TypeScript SDK** - A comprehensive SDK that allows developers to build frontends to interact with the on-chain program.
+2. **JavaScript/TypeScript SDK** (`sdk/`) - A comprehensive SDK that allows developers to build frontends to interact with the on-chain program.
-3. **Web UI** - A modern React-based user interface for interacting with the OpenMSCP protocol.
+3. **Web UI** (`mscp-ui/`) - A modern React-based user interface for interacting with the OpenMSCP protocol.

 ## Features